'Me Time' Is Bullsh*t Once You're a Mother

-Before I had children, I used to go to the hairdressers.
-This was known as “getting a haircut”.
+Before I had children, I used to go to the hairdresser.
+This was known as “getting a haircut.”

-Now, I am a parent and I still go to the hairdressers, but this is considered “me” time.
+Now, I am a parent and I still go to the hairdresser, but this is considered “me time.”
 It’s essentially the same thing, but now the act of hair shortening is supposed to be some sort of treat.

 When you are young and free all your time is me time.
 That’s how life works.
 Everything is about you – this is because you are bright and happy and make dumb decisions in life which result in you having to climb out of a tiny bathroom window in the middle of a really bad date with a man who may or may not be joking about spending time in prison.